tobega/tailspin-v0/TailspinReference.md

 * subtraction `-`
 * parenthesized sub-expressions

-A value chain that yields a number can be used as an operand on either side of an operator, if it is eclosed in parentheses.
+A value chain that yields a number can be used as an operand on either side of an operator, if it is enclosed in parentheses.

+NOTE: The example above shows the use of untyped numbers.
+Arithmetic is further restricted when numbers are typed as [measures](#measures), with a unit.

 _Current limitations_: Only integers are supported.